taylorsilva/posts/tasks-inputs-101/tasks-inputs-101.md

 * **step**: A step is a container running code within the context of a Concourse job.
 A step may have inputs and/or outputs, or neither.
 * **Job plan**: A list of steps that a job will execute when triggered.
 * **Inputs and Outputs**: These are directories.
 Within Concourse they're generically referred to as **volumes**.
-These directories are mounted in a **steps** container under _some name_.
+These volumes are mounted in a **step**'s container under a directory with _some name_.
 You, as a writer of Concourse pipelines, have control over what the name of your volumes will be.

-Let's do some things with inputs and outputs to see how they work in the real world.

-To run these pipelines yourself get your own Concourse running locally by following the [Quick Start guide](https://concourse-ci.org/quick-start.html).
+To run the pipelines in the following examples yourself you can get your own Concourse running locally by following the [Quick Start guide](https://concourse-ci.org/quick-start.html).
 Then use [`fly set-pipeline`](https://concourse-ci.org/setting-pipelines.html) to see the pipeline in action.

+Concourse pipelines contain a lot of information.
+Within each pipline YAML there are comments to help bring specific lines to your attention.

 ## Example One - Two Tasks